By Kris Rich, NBC-HWC, CPT, CET

 Looking to get a cardio workout in, but not willing to invest in a bulky or expensive piece of cardio equipment?
 Look no further.
 You can get it a great cardio workout just by using your own body weight: Jumping jacks, high knees, push-ups, jump squats, lunges and everyone’s favorite, burpees, will all get your heart rate up.
 Best of all, no equipment is necessary and therefore, there’s no room for excuses.
 Try a phone app like one of these to listen to and move you through each workout—many even incorporate your favorite music playlist so you can use tunes to keep you motivated.

-When you hear “home gym,” you might be thinking treadmill, elliptical, stationary bike or weightlifting station.
-But a basic home gym can be easily constructed with resistance bands, hand weights (dumbbells), stability balls and jump ropes—all which can work your body head to toe without taking up tons of space and breaking your bank account.
-This investment gives you great options all year round—like when the snow flies and you can’t get to the gym or don’t feel like heading outside.
+When you hear “home gym,” you might be thinking treadmill, elliptical, stationary bike or a fancy weightlifting station.
+But a basic home gym can be easily constructed with resistance bands, hand weights (dumbbells), stability balls and jump ropes — all which can work your body head to toe without taking up tons of space and breaking your bank account.
+This investment gives you great options all year round — like when that Michigan snow flies and you can’t get to the gym or don’t feel like heading outside into the cold.

-Talk about multitasking—you can turn household chores into a fun workout.
-Housecleaning might be boring, but it’s necessary and maybe even more so as you get ready to host family members and friends for the upcoming holidays.
+Talk about multitasking — you can turn household chores into a fun workout.
+Housecleaning might be boring, but it’s necessary.
 Why not spice it up a bit by adding in some cardio?
 By the time you take a few extra trips up and down the stairs, add in some squats while loading the dishwasher and lunge from one room to the next, you’ll have a solid workout done before you know it.
 Keep in mind that a workout doesn’t have to be a consistent 30 minutes all at once.
 Any extra movement throughout the day really adds up.

 Try one or all of these 5 indoor workout to help boost your mood and energy.